-If there is a chip resetter available for your cartridges and you can afford it - get one!
+If there is a chip resetter available for your tanks and you can afford it - get one!
 Being able to reset the ink chips means you get to keep the ink level display, so will know roughly when it's time to refill.
 This may not sound all that exciting, but not running out of ink can make your printer more reliable and easier to refill.
 Another less obvious benefit is lower running costs, because your ink tanks should last longer as well.

 Check resetter availability further down this page.

 If there is no chip resetter available - stress less.
-There is another way to get around the ink level detection issue with most Canon printers and it's completely free and easy to do.
+There is another way to get around the ink level detection issue with Canon printers and it's completely free and easy to do.

 Disable your printer ink monitoring...